Little One: Chapter 21

 I mirrored his emotions, laughed at the proper intervals, interrupted to ask for more information when it was called for, and otherwise embodied the perfect conversationalist.
 It wasn’t hard.
 I loved listening to Jesse.
 This was my favorite thing to do.
 Literally.

-After fifteen minutes, we arrived at the desired location, a small leafy nook at the end of the trail carved out by a thick crest of trees.
+But after fifteen minutes, we arrived at the desired location, a small leafy nook at the end of the trail carved out by a thick crest of trees.

 Jesse held the branches out of the way for me as we stepped in.
 Once inside, I immediately unzipped his pack from behind and pulled out the blankets.